Timeline: How the deadly shooting at Santa Fe High School unfolded

+Gov. Greg Abbott said 10 people were killed in the shooting Friday morning.
+Thirteen others were injured.

-The assistant principal at the school says the alleged shooter has been taken into custody.
-The suspect appears to be a student.
+The assistant principal at the school said earlier that the alleged shooter has been taken into custody.

+According to the Associated Press, Pagourtzis plays on the Santa Fe High School junior varsity football team.

+He is also reportedly a member of a dance squad with a local Greek Orthodox church.

-Authorities say a second person has been detained.
+Authorities say a second person was also detained.

-The shooting comes just two weeks before classes are released for the summer, administrators say.
+The shooting happened just two weeks before classes are released for the summer, administrators say.

 Here's what we know so far.